 Inclusive Community Fellowships

-This fellowship will provide an opportunity for an Ursinus faculty member to pursue a project that advances the work of diversity and inclusion on campus.
+This fellowship provides an opportunity for an Ursinus faculty member to pursue a project that advances the work of diversity and inclusion on campus.

 In an effort to engage faculty, staff and students in ways that encourage meaningful relationship-building across the different constituencies, each year the college announces a call for proposals for the Inclusive Community Fellowship.

 This is a year-long fellowship and the successful proposal will focus on a theme, and include curricular and pedagogical elements that are framed within the context of the four Open Questions.
 Faculty from all academic disciplines—the arts, sciences, humanities and social sciences—are eligible to submit a proposal.
 Priority will be given to proposals that connect existing programs or offices.

 The successful fellow will receive a course release and up to $4,000 to develop a project.
 All proposals must have the support of the department chair.
 The chair will need to send a brief email to the dean of the college commenting on staffing implications in the event of a course reduction for the fellow.
 Support will be contingent on the ability of the department to accommodate a course reduction.

 Successful proposals address the following:

 - A clear and focused theme that includes curricular and pedagogical elements that are framed in the context of the four open questions.
 This theme might consider a range of perspectives and identities such as race, socioeconomic status, age, gender identity, gender expression, sexual orientation, national origin, religion, and disability.